-But for sure, we will never take our health, our lives and our economies for granted ever again.
+We will never take our health, our lives, our homes for granted ever again.

 While many people are working at the frontline, in hugely difficult circumstances, most of us have been asked just to ‘stay at home’.
 And stay safe.

-We follow the news and we come to recognise the dangers of a virus that lurks outside.
+The news is full of the dangers of a virus that lurks outside.

-The reality is: we live in very different places and spaces, and in circumstances that are not at all the same.
-Confined to the parameters of our homespace there is a very obvious difference: some homes have access to outside ( garden, balcony) and some do not.
+The reality is: we live in very different places and spaces.
+Our circumstances are not all the same.
+Some homes have access to space outside ( garden, balcony) and some do not.

-In the UK, during the sunniest spring ever recorded, access to ‘the outside’ was restricted to necessary travel only, and one daily bout of outdoor exercise.
-Because of this we never appreciated our gardens and our parks so much as we do now.
-Being able to go outside is what makes living inside bearable.
+In the UK, during the sunniest spring ever recorded, access to ‘the outside’ was restricted to necessary travel only.
+We were allowed one daily bout of outdoor exercise.
+Being able to go outside made living inside bearable.

-It’s a humbling thought: globally, people are in either in lockdown, self-distancing and/or self-isolating – or coming out the other end.
-We can clearly see that every country is approaching the containment of COVID-19 very differently.
+Globally, people are in either in lockdown, self-distancing or in isolation.
+Every country is approaching the containment of COVID-19 very differently.
 And it is not over yet.

-In the midst of all this we have a new-found respect and admiration for key workers from all walks of life: supermarket staff, nurses, drivers, teachers.
-It is a deeper level of recognition for ordinary people – who are not the very rich, and not the very famous.
+In the midst of all this we have a new-found respect and admiration for key workers: supermarket staff, nurses, drivers, teachers.
+It is a deeper level of recognition for people – who are not the very rich, and not the very famous.

 We adjust to daily life with new spatial codes, protocols and interactions based on social distancing.

 We are led by our Governments, who are led by Science.
-So, we do what we are told and we adjust to the home-working, home-schooling and all the rest.
-Depending on where we live, and who we live with, this is not always easy.
-But we have no choice.
+So, we do what we are told and we adjust to home-working, home-schooling and all the rest.
+We have no choice.

 Things will get better.
 Things will change.

-The new normal under COVID-19 is a negotiation of space as one-way systems and maintaining a social-distance of 2 metres apart.
-We stand on yellow stickers, join long queues, stand back from counters and talk to people with a sheet of perspex between us.
-While wearing a mask.
+The new normal under COVID-19 is a negotiation of space through one-way queueing systems and a social-distance of 2 metres apart.
+We stand on yellow stickers, join long queues, stand well back from counters and talk to people through a sheet of perspex While wearing a mask.
 And it doesn’t seem strange.

 The stories from 2020 of COVID-19 are a glimpse of everyday lives and experiences in these strange and worrying times.
-These are the things that matter to us – the silent majority – even if who we are, and what we do, is not ‘newsworthy’.
+These are the things that matter to us.

-The experiences of coping with day to day living at this time impacts on all of us.
 As people adjust physically, psychologically and emotionally to this new way of being we can see more clearly how that is framed by local culture, space and politics.
-We also see how easily COVID-19 disrupts, shakes up and shatters our life-plans.
+We also see how COVID-19 disrupts, shakes up and shatters our life-plans.

-There is no doubt that what we are all going through right now will stay with us for a long time.
+What we are going through right now will stay with us for a very long time.